 Worldbuilding

 Whether they are fantastical places or alternate histories, I love creating worlds.
-Over the years, I have been able to cultivate the skills needed to make realistic and evocative stories in a wide variety of worlds.
+Over the years, I have cultivated the skills needed to make realistic and evocative stories in a wide variety of worlds and settings.

 Shaping a narrative doesn’t just come in words.
 The collaborative visual and design aspects of making a story are essential to making it truly immersive.
-Understanding this relationship is paramount to narrative design.
+Understanding this relationship is paramount to narrative design and creative writing of any nature.

 An androgynous mannequin dressed in a wildly eclectic outfit stands with one arm raised.